Roomify/docs/roomify_accommodations/properties/properties.rst

 A Property will either have a House (single-unit property) or multiple Rooms (multi-unit property) associated with it.
 To manage the House of your single-unit property, click on the **House** tab.

-Next, click on **edit**, next to your house name.
+Next, click on **Edit**, next to your house name.
 (Should generally be the same as the name of your property, but this is not required).

 .. image:: images/house_edit.png
    :width: 700 px